shashanksb17/Stylofy/README.md

-# incandescent-quiet-2575
+## incandescent-quiet-2575
-# MYNTRA CLONE
+## MYNTRA CLONE
-Myntra HackerRamp\n
+Myntra Website
-💡 Problem Statement
-An effective way to implement social distancing for On-Site Service employees working at places like warehouses, malls etc where the employees cannot be shifted to work from home.
+💡 Objective of the website
+-
+Myntra is an Indian e-commerce company specializing in fashion and lifestyle products.
+Its objective is to provide a convenient and seamless shopping experience to customers, offering a wide range of products from clothing, footwear, accessories to personal care, home decor and more.
+It aims to become the go-to destination for fashion and lifestyle products, providing customers with a variety of options, fast and reliable delivery, and a user-friendly website.
+--
 ⚠️ TechStack/framework used
+-
 Vanilla javascript
+-
 Html
+-
 Css
+-
 Chakra UI
+-
 Node
+--
 STEPS IN OUR PROJECT
+--
-🔑 Prerequisites
+🔑 Repository
+--
-All the dependencies and required libraries are included in the file requirements.txt See here
+All the files required libraries are included in the repository See here -